Penelope Stout: Legend and history

-Few contemporaneous sources document the life of Penelope Prince Stout.
+Few contemporaneous sources document the life of Penelope Stout.
 The earliest is from Gravesend on what was then Dutch Long Island.
-On 12 September 1648, “Pennellope Prince” was questioned after she accused one neighbor of milking another's cow.
-She "acknowledged her fault" and apologized, satisfying "both sides."
+On 12 September 1648, Penelope was questioned after she accused one neighbor of milking another's cow.
+She "acknowledged her fault" and apologised, satisfying "both sides."

 Additional documents are land deeds dating to the Stouts' years in Middletown, New Jersey.
 One such record notes that "Richard and wife Penelope" sold a house lot and 40 acres on 26 February 1679-70.
 Another document dated 30 August 1690 certifies that Richard Stout, Sr., transferred title of a riverside lot and meadow to son Benjamin "for the Joynture of [his] Loving wife Penelope."

-Nearly twenty different accounts of Penelope Prince Stout's early life and arrival in the American colonies have been published since 1765.
+Nearly twenty different accounts of Penelope Stout's early life and arrival in the American colonies have been published since 1765.
 They share in common the claims that she survived a ship stranding (or shipwreck) and a Lenape attack.
 There is no known record of her birth, emigration, marriage to anyone other than Stout, or death.
-Nor is there a record of a ship stranding or wreck that plausibly fits Prince’s presence in New Amsterdam by 1643-4, when she married Stout.
+Nor is there a record of a ship stranding or wreck that plausibly fits Penelope’s presence in New Amsterdam by 1643-4, when she married Stout.

 In the absence of documentary evidence, the first two published accounts of the legend have shaped all later tellings.
 As historian John Stillwell notes, these two "versions have much in common, but are still so dissimilar that it is evident that their sources of origin were totally different.”
-Writing decades after Prince's death, Samuel Smith included the legend in his 1765 History of New Jersey.
+Writing decades after Penelope's death, Samuel Smith included the legend in his 1765 History of New Jersey.
 Morgan Edwards published a second account in 1792, quoting a letter by Rev. Oliver Hart (1723-1795), minister to third- and fourth-generation Stouts in Hopewell, New Jersey.
 Like Smith, Hart cites no records.
 His version of the tale appeared in Edwards’ Materials Towards a History of the Baptists in Jersey and was later reproduced with minor variations by David Benedict in 1813 and John Raum in 1871.
 For this reason, it's sometimes identified as the "Edwards" or "Benedict" account.

 In Samuel Smith’s 1765 telling, a ship carrying an unnamed Dutch couple to New Amsterdam became stranded.
 Smith gives the location as Sandy Hook in what’s now New Jersey.
 He dates the event to “about the time of the Indian war in New-England.”
 Thomas Streets notes the “only Indian war which occurred in New England, while the Dutch were in possession of New York, was the Pequod War, which began in 1636, and ended in 1637."